UDR Shareholder/Stockholder Letter Transcript:

 To My Fellow Shareholders:

-Over the course of my 23 years at UDR, Inc. ( UDR or the Company ) and more than 30 years in the multifamily
+Over the course of my 24 years at UDR, Inc. ( UDR or the Company ) and more than 30 years in the multifamily

-To that end, 2023 was a strong year for UDR.
+To that end, 2024 was a strong year for UDR.
 Among our many accomplishments, the Company:

 1

-to advance the way we conduct business.
+continually finding creative solutions to advance the way we conduct business and deliver a desirable living

-transactions in 2023.
-I thank Harry Alcock, Andrew Cantor, Dan Campbell, and their teams for their tireless
+Cantor, Dan Campbell, Hilary Dowden, and their teams for their continual efforts to uncover attractive

 teams for positioning our balance sheet with minimal debt maturities through 2026 while enhancing

-liquidity to approximately $1 billion.
+liquidity to more than $1 billion.

-Responsible Companies.
-Chris Van Ens, Stephanie Marlin, Justin Rychlick, and our Sustainability team
+Responsible Companies for the third consecutive year.
+Chris Van Ens, Stephanie Marlin, Justin Rychlick,

-rightfully deserve credit for advancing our long-term environmental strategy.
+and our Sustainability team rightfully deserve credit for advancing our long-term environmental strategy.

-President and CFO, and Investor Relations team as being top-3 in their respective categories among more
+Extel1 recognized UDR s Board, Chairman and CEO, President and CFO, and Investor Relations team as

-sell-side analysts of the quality and reliability of a company s efforts.
+investors and/or sell-side analysts of the quality and reliability of a company s efforts.

 1745 Shea Center Dr., Suite 200